 Director of Partnerships & Development (Interim to December 2020)

 pamela.johnson [at] sheffdocfest.com

 Pamela began her career in film at the BFI and London Film Festival.
 She has worked in a variety of marketing and fundraising leadership roles across the cultural sector in Yorkshire before becoming Arts Council England's first Audience Development Officer for the Yorkshire region.
 Following more than a decade in academia in Cambridge and London universities, she became a full-time consultant focused on working with creative charities and artists to help them deliver inspirational and engaging art while achieving a sustainable and resilient business model.

 agnes.wildenstein [at] sheffdocfest.com

 Film programmer Agnès Wildenstein was born in Strasbourg, France, and lives in Lisbon, Portugal.
 After being a researcher for the French TV Archives I.N.A. she participated in the creation and activities of Paris Forum des Images, Acquisitions and Programming for six years.
 Then, Agnès worked at La Cinémathèque française in Paris for ten years, at Locarno film festival in Switzerland for twelve years.
 She was a member of the Jean Vigo Award jury for ten years, and member of the selection committee of ARTE France Cinema from 2012 to 2015.
-Jury member in more than twenty film festivals around the world, she was the invited curator for the 2019 edition of Portuguese cinema seminar Doc’s Kingdom.
-Agnès was associate programmer for DocLisboa from 2014 to 2019, where she curated the first complete Luis Ospina retrospective in Europe of Colombian director Luis Ospina in 2018, and the retrospective on East German documentaries in 2019.
+Jury member in more than twenty international film festivals around the world, she was the invited curator for the 2019 edition of Portuguese cinema seminar Doc’s Kingdom.
+Agnès was associate programmer for DocLisboa from 2014 to 2019, where she curated the first complete retrospective in Europe of Colombian director Luis Ospina in 2018, and a retrospective on East German documentaries in 2019.
 She has been Associate Programmer at Sheffield Doc/Fest since 2020.